fmachadoweb/promotion-page-with-timer/README.md

 * V 1.0 - Added background image.
 * V 2.0 - Added a javascript typewriter effect for the logo.
+* V 3.0 - Made improvement of colors and shadows

 <p align="right">(<a href="#top">back to top</a>)</p>